Threel1ne/Threel1ne/README.md

 ## 🌟 What I'm Working On

+- 🤖 Designing and programming autonomous robots
+- 🔧 Developing robotic control systems and algorithms
 - Building projects that combine my knowledge of different programming languages
 - Exploring web development with HTML, CSS, and PHP
 - Developing efficient algorithms and data structures in C++
-- Creating useful tools and scripts in Python
+- Creating useful tools and scripts in Python for robotics applications

 ## 🎯 Goals

+- 🤖 Develop innovative robotic solutions for real-world problems
-- 📈 Contribute to open-source projects
+- 📈 Contribute to open-source robotics projects
 - 🎓 Continuously learn new programming languages and frameworks
-- 🤝 Collaborate with other developers on interesting projects
+- 🤝 Collaborate with other developers and engineers on interesting projects
-- 💼 Build a strong portfolio of meaningful projects
+- 💼 Build a strong portfolio of meaningful robotics and programming projects

 ## 📫 Let's Connect!